MENU

 Ridge Augmentation

 If teeth have been missing for a while, the supporting jawbone could have thinned over time.
 A ridge augmentation increases the volume and width of the jawbone to make a more stable foundation for implants or other restorative options.
+This ridge augmentation is a surgical procedure designed to enhance the quality and volume of the jawbone, ensuring a stable foundation for dental implants.

 Sinus Lift